1930–31 Port Vale F.C. season: Finances

 On the financial side, an £800 loss was made, with the weather blamed for an average gate figure of 10,537.
 Numerous players were released, including Billy Briscoe, Frank Watkin, and Jack Maddock.
 Harry Roberts was also sold to Millwall.
 Meanwhile, Stewart Littlewood was also selected by the FA for a summer tour of Canada.

-Cup competitions
+FA Cup

-In the FA Cup, Vale overcame amateur side Corinthians 3–1 in the Third Round, but then found themselves eliminated by First Division Birmingham at St Andrew's in the Fourth Round.
+In the FA Cup, Vale overcame amateur side Corinthians 3–1 in the third round but then found themselves eliminated by First Division Birmingham at St Andrew's in the fourth round.
 The 44,119 attendance raised £2,763 for the club.